top of page

 HOW MANY PEOPLE CAN DRIVE?

-The grid is limited to 80 drivers to make sure everyone gets plenty of runs on the course.
+We limited the grid to 80 drivers to make sure everyone gets plenty of runs on the course.

 .

-We expect each driver will run each direction 4-5 times with parade laps prior to competition start and over the entire course during lunch.
+We expect each driver will run each direction 5-6 times with parade laps on the competition section of the circuit prior to the competition start and over the entire course during the lunch break.

 Please note that this is a trackcross format.
 While there will be 40 cars in each heat, cars will run at 30- to 60-second intervals.